Bayer-Group/solvmate/README.md

 Given a compound as SMILES, and set of solvents as IUPAC names, the solvents are recommended in increasing solubility.

+For the original version described in the publication, see v0.1 release under releases.

 # Getting Started
 ## Installation
 After cloning the repository,